istanbuljs/nyc/README.md

 }
 ```

+> `nyc` uses micromatch for glob expansions, you can read its documentation [here](https://www.npmjs.com/package/micromatch).

 > Note: include defaults to `['**']`

 > ### Use the `--all` flag to include files that have not been required in your tests.